 We seek lively and original writing on contemporary architecture, landscape, and urbanism.
-We define these areas broadly, and our approach is expansive, extending to allied fields including planning, geography, history, sociology, ecology, politics, media, and technology.
-We publish peer-reviewed scholarship as well as essays, criticism, narrative journalism, photography, and multimedia work.
-We occasionally publish fiction, poetry, and work in other genres that illuminates the experience of cities, buildings, and landscapes.
+We define these areas broadly, to include allied fields such as planning, geography, history, sociology, ecology, politics, media, and technology.
+We publish interdisciplinary scholarship as well as essays, criticism, narrative journalism, photography, and multimedia work.
+We occasionally publish work in other genres that illuminates the experience of cities, buildings, and landscapes.

 We seek writing that probes hard questions and that balances the high-altitude concept with a sharp focus on the messy, complicated details of lived experience, of real places and politics.
 Whatever the form, we value prose that is both rigorous and accessible.

-Send manuscripts, proposals, or queries to [email protected].
-Put “Places submission” and the title in the subject line.
-Include detailed contact information, preferably a phone number.
+Send manuscripts, proposals, or queries to [email protected], with “Places submission” and the title in the subject line.

 We prefer to receive manuscripts as Microsoft Word attachments.
-Most of our articles range from 1,000 to 6,000 words, but we are not prescriptive about length, and happy to make exceptions.
-Citations should be formatted as endnotes in any standard style.
+Most articles range from 1,000 to 6,000 words, but we are not prescriptive about length.
+Please do not send manuscripts with parenthetical citations; citations should be formatted as endnotes.

-Submit images as separate files (JPEG/PNG/TIFF), as email attachments or using a file hosting service such as Dropbox.
-Do not embed images in Word documents.
-We like to see a wide selection of work, 20 to 30 images.
+Submit image files as email attachments or via a file-sharing service such as Dropbox.
+Do not embed images in Word or PDF documents.
+If you are proposing a visual gallery, we like to see a wide selection of work, at least 20 images.
 Send captions or titles, if any, in a Word document.